cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 You need to specify a unit type when binding a unit (e.g., `ubind(@poly)`).
 If there is at least one unit of the requested type, it is bound to your processor, and it is stored in a built-in variable named `@unit`.
 (The `ubind()` function also returns this value for convenience.)
 If no unit of the requested type exists, no unit is bound and `@unit` contains `null`.
 When you call `ubind()` again with the same unit type, a next available unit is returned.
 Once you've gone through all existing units, the first one is bound again.

-The `@unit` variable is special, as it always contain the unit currently bound to the processor.
+The `@unit` variable is special, as it always contains the unit currently bound to the processor.
 You can store this value in another variable.
-One possible reason to do that is that you can use such variable to determine you've already encountered all existing units:
+One possible reason to do that is that you can use such a variable to determine you've already encountered all existing units:

 ```Mindcode
 var count;